rat-software/rat-software/CONTRIBUTING.md

 #### Setting Up a Classifier
 The Classifier application allows you to configure and use classifiers for various data sources.
 It is a flexible tool that enables you to define and manage custom classifiers using a database.

-For detailed instructions, see the Classifier Setup Guide: https://github.com/rat-software/rat-software/tree/main/backend/classifier
+For detailed instructions, see the Classifier Setup Guide: https://github.com/rat-software/rat-software/tree/main/rat-backend/classifier

 #### Setting Up a Scraper
-The Scraper application provides a framework for scraping search results from different sources.
-To add new scrapers, follow the provided template, as adding a new scraper can be complex.
+The Scraper application provides a browser extension for scraping search results from different sources.
+To add new scrapers install the extension and use the included scraper framework to add new search system scrapers.

-For detailed instructions, see the Scraper Setup Guide: https://github.com/rat-software/rat-software/tree/main/backend/scraper
+You can find the browser extension here: https://github.com/rat-software/rat-software/tree/main/rat-extension

 #### Contributing to the RAT Core
-If you want to contribute to the RAT core, please contact us at rat@searchstudies.org.
+If you want to contribute to the RAT core, please contact us at contact@rat-software.org.

 Join us and help advance the field of search engine research!